-Delivered as a 27 year £13 billion Private Finance Initiative from Air Tanker, it will provide a step change in capability, availability and reliability.
+Delivered as a 27 year £13 billion Private Finance Initiative from Air Tanker, it will provide a big improvement in capability, availability and reliability.
 Based on the Airbus A330 Multi Role Tanker Transport (MRTT) ordered by Australia, Saudi Arabia, and the United Arab Emirates it must be understood that it is not simply having the aircraft on Hire Purchase, it’s a complete availability and service contract.

 FSTA progress so far;